 In 1988, San Jose voters laid the foundation for the new Arena, electing to build a downtown multi-purpose sports and entertainment facility that would create jobs, attract the regional community to a revitalized city center and provide a venue for major league sports, family attractions and various community events.

 From the beginning, the City of San Jose has involved neighborhood groups, downtown

 merchants, and civic and business leaders in the study of parking, traffic, and a host of other vital issues.
 Everybody had a say in their Arena project.

-The completion and success of hp Pavilion is an important milestone in San Jose's
+The completion and success of the San Jose Arena is an important milestone in San Jose's

 emergence as a destination city, and its convenient downtown location allows guests to take full advantage of an urban setting -- complete with fine dining, bustling cafes and clubs, and a host of transportation alternatives.

 The world's greatest names in sports and entertainment have already found the way to San Jose with many more on the horizon.
 Performers and entertainers as varied as Placido Domingo, Andre Agassi, James Taylor, Van Halen, Kenny G, Barbra Streisand, Neil Diamond, Elton John, Luciano Pavarotti, Big Bird, Elton John and Jimmy Connors have thrilled Arena audiences of all ages.

 Welcome to the exciting, new world created by spectacular SAP Center at San Jose.